Skip to content

 Batch Operations

-Batch operations are an efficient technique for processing large volumes of data, allowing developers to perform multiple database operations in a single execution.
-This reduces the number of interactions with the database, improving efficiency and performance in data processing.
-In MyBatis-Plus, batch operations are primarily used in the following scenarios:
+Batch operations are a technique for efficiently processing large volumes of data, allowing developers to execute multiple database operations at once.
+This reduces the number of interactions with the database, thereby improving the efficiency and performance of data processing.
+In MyBatis-Plus, batch operations are primarily used in the following areas:

 • Data Insertion (Insert): Batch insertion is one of the most common use cases for batch operations.
-By inserting multiple records at once, the number of SQL statement executions is significantly reduced, speeding up data writing.
-This is particularly useful for scenarios like data migration or initializing data.
+By inserting multiple records in a single operation, it significantly reduces the number of SQL statement executions and speeds up data writing.
+This is particularly useful in scenarios like data migration and data initialization.

-• Data Update (Update): Batch updates allow modifying specific fields of multiple records simultaneously, making them suitable for scenarios requiring uniform changes to large datasets, such as updating user statuses or product prices in bulk.
+• Data Update (Update): Batch updates allow modifying specific fields of multiple records simultaneously.
+This is suitable for situations requiring uniform changes to large datasets, such as batch updating user statuses or product prices.

-• Data Deletion (Delete): Batch deletion operations enable the rapid removal of multiple records from the database, often used for data cleanup or user account termination.
+• Data Deletion (Delete): Batch delete operations can quickly remove multiple records from the database, commonly used in scenarios like data cleanup or user deregistration.

 Feature Overview